MathiasStadler/json_schema_parser/README.md

 json_schema_parser = { path = "../json_schema_parser" }
 ```

-You will also require "serde" and "serde_json".
+You will also require "serde" (including the "derive" feature) and "serde_json".

 The macro "json_schema_here" allows the inclusion of JSON Schema directly within the Rust source code file,
 while the macro "json_schema_file" specified that the JSON Schema document is in a file at the location specified.